 1 YEAR AFTER SURGERY

-The surgery takes around 90 minutes to complete and is performed under general anaesthetic, which means you are fully asleep while the procedure is carried out.
+The surgery takes around two hours to complete and is performed under general anaesthetic, which means you are fully asleep while the procedure is carried out.

 Do I need to have a combination of both a Breast Lift and Reduction to achieve a perkier breast?